Sen. Collins shares the promises she got for tax vote

 "I got a commitment that we're going to pass two bills, including the Alexander-Murray bill, and one that I've authored that will help offset the individual mandate repeal by lowering premiums," she said on Sunday's "Meet The Press," referring to bipartisan compromises negotiated this fall aimed at stabilizing the health insurance markets and lowering insurance costs.

-"I also got an ironclad commitment that we're not going to see cuts in the Medicaid/Medicare program as a result of this bill," said added.
+"I also got an ironclad commitment that we're not going to see cuts in the Medicaid/Medicare program as a result of this bill," she added.

 In the very early hours of Saturday morning, the Senate passed their version of the Republican tax plan, which would greatly reduce the corporate tax rate, offer some cuts for individuals, and remove some popular deductions.